 15 Unusual & Beautiful Flower Names for Baby Girls

-Read on for 15 overlooked but beautiful flower names for baby girls that we can't get enough of.
-Such beautiful names!
+Read on for 15 overlooked but beautiful flower names for girls that we can’t get enough of.
+Floral names are feminine and unique, perfect for any little sweet pea.

 Amaryllis